mamady/green-slate/README.md

         $ sudo apt-get install ruby1.9

    (P.S: If you want to be cool you can use RVM.
 If you want to be super-cool you can use rbenv)

 2. Run the script

         $ ruby greenify.rb

+   You will see progress as a number of dots.
+Wait until the script finishes running.

+3. Push up to github

+        $ git push

 ## Contributing